That Smell

 "That Smell" was the second single released from Street Survivors and failed to chart.

-The song is featured in the films Blow (2001), Joe Dirt (2001) and Wild Hogs (2007), at the end of the fourth episode of the HBO television drama series True Blood (2008).
+The song is featured in the films Blow (2001), Joe Dirt (2001) and Wild Hogs (2007); it is also used at the end of the fourth episode of the HBO television drama series True Blood (2008).
 The song appeared in the first season of Entourage.
 It also appeared in the twenty-first episode of the second season of Miami Vice (1984), and the Universal Studios Florida attraction Disaster!.